attackgoat/screen-13/README.md

 ## Quick Start

-Included are four examples you might find helpful, in order of complexity:
+Included is example you might find helpful:

 - `basic.rs` - Displays 'Hello, World!' on the screen.
 Please start here.
-- `nibbles.rs` - A game built using lines as the only graphical element.
-(Done but engine doesn't draw yet)
-- `gorilla.rs` - A game demonstrating 2D bitmaps/tilemaps.
-(Not started yet)
-- `wasm.rs` - A 3D technology demonstration; runs in your web browser.
-(Not started yet)

-Each of these examples requires an associated asset `.pak` file in order to run, so you will need to run the examples like so:
+The example requires an associated asset `.pak` file in order to run, so you will need to run the examples like so:

 ```bash
 cargo run examples/content/basic.toml